• Skip to primary navigation

 The functionality of LibreOffice rivals Microsoft Office, It may be hard to believe since it’s free, but, really it does.
 In the 25+ years of owning and using computers, I haven’t once installed or bought Microsoft Office.
 LibreOffice Calc can read and write to Excel.
 Writer can read and write to Word and Impress can read and write to Powerpoint.
 These are probably the 3 most used office applications and LibreOffice is completely compatible.

 There are no fees whatsoever.
 If you like it, keep using it.
 If you don’t, just uninstall it.
 You may find, you’ll never go back to Microsoft Office.
-I have never used Microsoft Office at home.
+I have never used Microsoft Office at home for well over 25 years now.

 One of the Greatest Inspirations: Terry Fox